Vivie Wivie Redesigns The Flapper’s Magazette: More Issues of a Child-Made Manuscript Magazine Acquired

 One issue has no publication date, but the second carries an announcement that starting with this, the May issue, the magazine will be issued every two months.
 Flip through the new issues and it’s obvious that Vivie Wivie & Co. decided that the magazine needed a make-over.
 The silly jokes and contests that were an endearing feature of the Magazette are history.
 More sophisticated young women in daring hats are featured on the covers.And the contents?
 Each issue consists of more portraits of devastating modern beauties billed as “V. V.’s famous girls,” any one of which can be obtained as a full-page picture from Vivie Wivie & Co., according to another announcement.
 No price is given, however.
 V. V.’s glamorous creatures, some with bobs, a few with wide-brimmed chapeaus, others bedizened with huge bows or artificial flowers, and some with long braids down the back (a “flapper,” according to OED), are signed “Viven Furniss 1918,” “V. Furniss 1918,” or “ViviE 1918.”
 The sole man admitted to the Magazine’s pages is a handsome square-jawed aviator, whom the reader may suspect, is the object of the editor’s dreams.
 The only copy in the two issues are the captions.
 Vivien’s artwork in the 1918 issues of The Flapper’s Magazine is much more accomplished than that in the Magazette, so it seems safe to say the Magazine is the work of a teenager, and the other of a little girl.

-But can it be puzzled out how old she was when she made the manuscript periodicals? publication?
+But can it be puzzled out how old she was when she made the manuscript periodicals?

 Yes!
 Almost exactly.

-It was pure wishful thinking on my part to have imagined that Vivien must have been the daughter (or other relative) of Harry Furniss (1854-1927), the Irish-born British artist famous for his humorous drawings and caricatures for Punch and illustrator of Lewis Carroll’s Sylvie and Bruno (1889) and its sequel Sylvie and Bruno Concluded (1993).
+It was pure wishful thinking on my part to have imagined that Vivien must have been the daughter (or other relative) of Harry Furniss (1854-1927), the Irish-born British artist famous for his humorous drawings and caricatures for Punch and illustrator of Lewis Carroll’s Sylvie and Bruno (1889) and Sylvie and Bruno Concluded (1993).
 He also illustrated G. E. Farrow’s Wallypug series, sometimes collaborating with his artist-daughter Dorothy.
 Dorothy was Harry’s only daughter.

 So it was back to the drawing board.
 Now that I knew that Vivien F. Furniss put together those two issues of The Flapper’s Magazine in 1918, I could search Ancestry Library with a bit more confidence.
 It didn’t take that long to find our girl journalist Vivien Florence Furniss.
 She was the daughter and oldest of the four children of the assurance clerk Percy Furniss and his wife Maude of Richmond on Thames in Surrey.
 Her birth in 1903, parents, place of birth can be found in England and Wales Civil Registration Birth Index 1837-1917.
 That would have made her 15 when she drew the “famous girls” of the Magazine.